lgeo3/ros_course_esme/ros-esme-ws/tp2/TP2.md

 ```

 ## Go To (x,y)
-In this exercice you will be ask to make the turtle move to an oriented point.
+Now you have to move the turtle to a position (X, Y).

 ### Look then Move To
-The easiest mode to go to a position is first to look to the destination then to move to it in a straight line way.
+The easiest way to go to a position is to
+  - rotate the robot to look to the target point
+  - move to the point following a straight line

 #### Define a function that will turn the robot until a specific angle is reached
+You can use the following code:

 ```python
 def turn_to(robot_theta, target_theta, cmd_publisher):